WallarooLabs/wally/book/getting-started/run-a-application.md

 ### First Look

-Once the sender has successfully connected, if you [visit the Metrics UI](http://localhost:4000) the landing page should show you that the Celsius Conversion application has successfully connected.
+Once the sender has successfully connected, if you [visit the Metrics UI](http://localhost:4000) the landing page should show you that the "Celsius to Fahrenheit" application has successfully connected.

 ![Landing Page](/book/metrics/images/landing-page.png)

-If your landing page resembles the one above, the Celsius Conversion application has successfully connected to the Metrics UI.
+If your landing page resembles the one above, the "Celsius to Fahrenheit" application has successfully connected to the Metrics UI.

 Now, let's have a look at some metrics.
-By clicking on the Celsius Conversion App link, you'll be taken to the Application Dashboard page.
+By clicking on the "Celsius to Fahrenheit" link, you'll be taken to the "Application Dashboard" page.
 On this page you should see metric stats for the following:

 - a single pipeline: `Celsius Conversion`
 - a single worker: `Initializer`